ansible/ansible/docsite/latest/rst/playbooks_acceleration.rst

 By default, Ansible will use port 5099 for the accelerated connection, though this is configurable.
 Once running, the daemon will accept connections for 30 minutes, after which time it will terminate itself and need to be restarted over SSH.

-Accelerated mode offers several improvments over the original fireball mode from which it was based:
+Accelerated mode offers several improvements over the original fireball mode from which it was based:

 * No bootstrapping is required, only a single line needs to be added to each play you wish to run in accelerated mode.
 * Support for sudo commands (see below for more details and caveats) is available.